PeterNaydenov/log/README.md

 Another option is to modify your log-function to send messages to your external logging solution.

+Take a look on `Alternative Ideas` section for other ideas how to use it.

 ## How to use it?